asahi417/relbert/README.md

 - put custom template in the config for model hub
 - make autoprompt more efficient
 - to add word embedding prediction file to analogy tools
 - better way to organize lexical classification (save classifier checkpoint?)
+- analogy for bert albert